-What follows is a detailed listing of major terrorist plots and racist rampages that have emerged from the American radical right in the years since Oklahoma City.
+The following is a detailed listing of major terrorist plots and racist rampages that have emerged from the American radical right in the years since the 1995 Oklahoma City bombing.
 These have included plans to bomb government buildings, banks, refineries, utilities, clinics, synagogues, mosques, memorials and bridges; to assassinate police officers, judges, politicians, civil rights figures and others; to rob banks, armored cars and other criminals; and to amass illegal machine guns, missiles, explosives and biological and chemical weapons.
-[Each of these plots aimed to make changes in America through the use of political violence.]
 Most contemplated the deaths of large numbers of people — in one case, as many as 30,000, or 10 times the number murdered on Sept.
 11, 2001.

 Here are the stories of plots, conspiracies and racist rampages since 1995 — plots and violence waged against a democratic America.